openreplay/documentation/content/configuration/cleanup-storage.md

 ---
-title: "Recording Storage"
+title: "Cleanup Storage"
-metaTitle: "Recording Storage"
+metaTitle: "Cleanup Storage"
 metaDescription: "Delete recordings in bulk from database and cleanup your storage."
 ---